Skip to content

 OptionDefaultDescription

-waitTimeout5000Maximum ms to wait for an element to appear
+waitTimeout5000Maximum ms to wait for an assertion or element lookup

 Controls screenshot and hierarchy capture on test completion.